Skip to main content

 Every future Canadian immigration application will ask about overstays and removal orders.
 Prepare a clear, honest explanation of what happened.
 Officers want to see acknowledgment and evidence that the situation has been resolved.

 After overstaying and leaving Canada, re-entry is possible but more complex.
-CBSA will have your overstay flagged in GCMS.
-When you next attempt to enter Canada — whether at a land border, airport, or via a visa application — you will need to address the overstay directly.
+Your overstay may be recorded in immigration systems.
+When you next attempt to enter Canada, whether at a land border, airport, or via a visa application, you will need to address the overstay directly.
 Key considerations:

 Frequently Asked Questions